arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 comment:  Learn how to do intermediate SQL queries on single tables, by using code, hands-on.

 long_description: Do you want to learn intermediate Structured Query Language (SQL) for more precise and complex data querying on single tables?
-This module will give you hands on experience with single-table queries using keywords including CASE, LIKE, REGEXP_LIKE, GROUP BY, HAVING, and WITH, along with a number of aggregate functions like COUNT and AVG.
+This module will give you hands on experience with single-table queries using keywords including CASE, LIKE, GROUP BY, and HAVING, along with a number of aggregate functions like COUNT and AVG.
 This module is appropriate for people who are comfortable writing basic SQL queries and are ready to practice more advanced skills.

 estimated_time_in_minutes: 60